PSYCHOL 3027 - Psychology, Science & Society

 • Communication with students via Announcements and Discussion Board

-• Submission of assessment
+• Submission of written and MCQ assessment

 • Access to lecture recordings

 • Additional readings